February 23, 1976 - February 14, 2007Diagnosed with ovarian cancer: October 26, 2006Photo taken November 14, 2006 The Gail Mills Story

 All donations support the Gail's Anatomy year-round awareness campaign!

-Teal short-sleeve shirt - scan on back directs to this website $25.00 each if mailed via US Postal Service OR
+$25.00 (short-sleeve) each if mailed via US Postal Service

 Sizes available: